 The Coalition offers a number of opportunities to engage in the below working groups and IRENA’s strategic and programmatic activities.

 Engages in activities that address barriers to scaling up renewable energy investments in both emerging and more mature markets.
-Building on its white paper on this topic, the Group conducts country-specific work in high-potential markets through expert webinars, position papers and public-private dialogues.
+Building on its white paper on this topic, the Group conducts country-specific work in high-potential markets through expert webinars, country papers and public-private dialogues and puts forward key recommendations to policy makers.

 Focuses on driving community energy investments and promoting policies that empower communities and citizens to participate in energy decision-making.
 Following the launch of its latest white paper on stimulating investment in community energy, the Group continues to develop actionable insights and engage with stakeholders to scale up community energy practices around the world.

-Examines the decarbonisation of end-use sectors from multiple perspectives such as policy, innovation, technological, socio-economic, institutional, among others.
-The Group is currently developing best practices and policy recommendations on green hydrogen (hydrogen from renewable resources).
+Examines the decarbonisation of end-use sectors from the perspectives of policy, innovation, technology, socioeconomics and institutions, among others.
+The Group developed best practices and policy recommendations for green hydrogen (hydrogen from renewable resources) in its latest white paper and is currently undertaking work on green hydrogen certification.